 In the Red Rottweilers case, many experts believe that there are no purebred redhead Rotties.
 That being said, those that argue that they do exist, are confident in the idea that they are heavily crossbred causing many health issues.
 They can have heart disease, joint problems, and eye conditions.

-When it comes to the blue side of Rottweilers, they are likely to develop a condition called alopecia, which affects their skin and coat.
+When it comes to blue Rottweilers, they are likely to develop a condition called alopecia, which affects their skin and coat.
 This is not an ailment centered on Rotties, either.
 Many blue-coated dogs suffer from this malady as a result of their fur.

 Usually, you will notice signs of alopecia within the first few years of your dog’s life.
 Their fur can become brittle and thin in spots.
 They can also have skin rashes and other uncomfortable conditions.
 You will likely need to consult a vet about these problems.